The art of Bob Pepper

-Forever Changes by Love (1967).
+Forever Changes (1967) by Love.

-Art by Bob Pepper, design by William S Harvey.
+Art by Bob Pepper, design by William S. Harvey.

 Following yesterday’s post about Philip K Dick covers (and Erik Davis’s appraisal of the DAW cover), I decided to check out Bob Pepper’s work a bit more and it quickly became obvious I should have joined the dots with this particular artist years ago.
-Pepper’s work not only decorates one of the iconic record sleeves of the late Sixties (above), he was working shortly afterwards as an illustrator on the legendary series of fantasy reprints edited by Lin Carter for Ballantine books.
+Pepper’s work not only decorates one of the recognisable record sleeves of the late Sixties (above), he was working shortly afterwards as an illustrator on the celebrated series of fantasy reprints edited by Lin Carter for Ballantine books.
 Pepper’s connections with Elektra Records also saw him provide sleeve art for some of the eclectic releases on their Nonesuch label.
 What’s surprising to me now is the realisation that I’d been seeing his work for years in a variety of places and never noticed it was the same artist.
 Better late than never, I suppose.

 Four more Dick covers for a series of six published in 1982 to coincide with the release of Blade Runner.
 As with the cover for A Scanner Darkly (in the earlier post) these paintings are all portraits.

-A Voyage to Arcturus by David Lindsay (1968).
+A Voyage to Arcturus (1968) by David Lindsay.

 It was the success of the publication of The Lord of the Rings in America which inspired Betty Ballantine to publish a line of fantasy classics in the late Sixties.
 The series began its run in 1969 and continued until 1974.
 Lin Carter was commissioned as editor and given free reign to choose any title he thought might be suitable with the result that many of the books in the series—obscurities such as Lud-in-the-mist by Hope Mirrlees—received their first paperback publication.
 Carter also reprinted personal favourites which frequently shifted from fantasy to outright horror, such as the titles from HP Lovecraft and William Hope Hodgson.
 The range and scope of this line is what makes the series so notable today and the books have become highly-collectable as a result.
-Many artists were involved in producing the distinctive cover designs and Pepper’s illustrations were featured on the covers for Mervyn Peake, Lord Dunsany and James Brach Cabell, among others.
+Many artists were involved in producing the distinctive cover designs and Pepper’s illustrations were featured on the covers for Mervyn Peake, Lord Dunsany and James Branch Cabell, among others.
 Unfortunately the various pages devoted to these books aren’t very good at showing the paintings to their best advantage.
 For a long time Pepper’s cover for A Voyage to Arcturus was one of the few editions available that managed to show a scene from the book, rather than a generic sword-wielding barbarian.

-The Wild Bull by Morton Subotnik (1968).
+The Wild Bull (1968) by Morton Subotnick.

-Art by Bob Pepper, design by Robert W Zingmark.
+Art by Bob Pepper, design by Robert W. Zingmark.

 Update: more about the Ballantine covers.